 What Rehab Does for You

 Back in the 1960s, the American Medical Association classified alcoholism as a disease, which means that those caught in the grip of addiction should not be judged or chastised.
 Inpatient alcohol treatments can help the addict recover in a center where he or she can feel safe.
-Such a guilt- and shame-free environment is the ideal place to heal the wounds of the past.
-Alcohol rehab can stop the spread of, and even reverse, the symptoms resultant from the abuse, including liver failure, bone density loss, gastrointestinal problems and heart disease.
+Such guilt- and the shame-free environment is the ideal place to heal the wounds of the past.
+Alcohol rehab can stop the spread of, and even reverse, the symptoms resulting from the abuse, including liver failure, bone density loss, gastrointestinal problems, and heart disease.
+It’s important to know when the time is right to look for help.
+There are plenty of clinics offering continuing care after drug and alcohol rehab for you to sign up too.